Unlawful changes to gamebird release licence challenged by BASC

 There is a lot of information about what to do when you spot an Asian hornet available on the NBU’s website.
 They also offer training and have a list of local co-ordinators (AHTs) available, here.
 You can also join their WhatsApp group to receive latest news on this invasive insect.Â

 You can find instructions on NBU’s website for making monitoring traps to catch hornets, which can be placed in sunny areas of your shoot or stalking grounds.
-Key is in the name – do not use a trap capable of killing the insects as this will be non-discriminatory and our native hornets and bees may become casualties.
+The key is in the name – do not use a trap capable of killing the insects as this will be non-discriminatory and native hornets and bees may become casualties.
 Traps should also have an exit way for non-target species so they can escape.

 As shooters, you will already know that traps must be checked regularly, and the same principle applies to these – check them often, release non-target species and report and kill any trapped Asian hornets.